-The Directors believe that, in line with the AIC Code, all members of the Board identified as independent are so in character and judgement with respect to their duties to the shareholders.
-Following the AGM, Jane O'Riordan will be the longest-serving independent Board member, having served on the Board for nine years since her initial appointment.
-She is still considered to be independent in the absence of a connection with the Portfolio Manager or any of Titan's advisers.
+The Directors believe that, in line with the AIC Code, all members of the Board are independent and as such are identified as independent in character and judgement with respect to their duties to the shareholders.

 Length of service of the Chair and other Directors is one of a number of factors taken into account when considering the contribution and ongoing independence of the Board, both individually and in terms of overall composition.
 The Board considers the experience, range of skills, knowledge of Titan and its operating environment and diversity of the Directors.
 Accordingly, the Board's policy on tenure is that the term the Chair and other Directors serve on the Board should not be restricted to a fixed time limit in order to ensure sufficient corporate memory and consistent adherence to strategy.